 Palestinian pleads guilty to Hamburg 'Islamist' knife attack

-Hamburg, Jan 12 (AFP) A 26-year-old Palestinian man admitted today to killing a man and wounding six others with a knife in a Hamburg supermarket, an attack that stoked fears of Islamist terrorism in Germany.
+HAMBURG: A 26-year-old Palestinian man admitted Friday to killing a man and wounding six others with a knife in a Hamburg supermarket, an attack that stoked fears of Islamist terrorism in Germany.

 Charging him with murder, as well as six counts of attempted murder and grievous bodily harm, prosecutors said he acted with a likely Islamist motive.